 For more details, view the catalog record: https://library.villanova.edu/Find/Record/1935588

-This map features quite a number of cities in, uh, what, uh, again became- ultimately became Mexico.
-But in the period of time when it was still New Spain, there were many fables about what these cities were like, and some were reputed to have streets of gold, and, no doubt, maps like this only increased the ardor of- of future explorers to seek out those cities and make their riches.
+This map features quite a number of cities in what again became- ultimately became Mexico.
+But in the period of time when it was still New Spain, there were many fables about what these cities were like, and some were reputed to have streets of gold, and, no doubt, maps like this only increased the ardor of future explorers to seek out those cities and make their riches.

 [1] “Cartouche, in architecture, ornamentation in scroll form, applied especially to elaborate frames around tablets or coats of arms.
 By extension, the word is applied to any oval shape or even to a decorative shield, whether scroll-like in appearance or not.”
 Encyclopaedia Britannica, https://www.britannica.com/art/cartouche Accessed 9 Mar.
 2021.